Molnar-Zoltan/react-color-picker-app/README.md

-# react-color-picker-app
 A simple color picker app made with React.